Polloc and Govan Railway: The Clydesdale Junction Railway

 On 30 March 1849 the General Terminus opened; it was a large goods handling depot on the River Clyde, immediately to the west of the Polloc and Govan's "Broomielaw" terminal at Windmillcroft, and superseding it.
-The obsolete rails in West Street remained in place for another eighteen years: on 14 March 1867 an Act of Parliament was obtained to lift part of the line, in West Street to the River Clyde.
+The obsolete rails in West Street remained in place for another eighteen years: on 14 March 1867 an act of Parliament was obtained to lift part of the line, in West Street to the River Clyde.

-The Clydesdale Junction Railway was absorbed by the Caledonian Railway.
+The Clydesdale Junction Railway and the Polloc and Goven Railway were absorbed by the Caledonian Railway by the Caledonian, Polloc and Govan, and Clydesdale Junction Railways Amalgamation Act 1846 (9 & 10 Vict. c. ccclxxix).